tanishq150802/Google-Map-Scraper/README.md

 * Extracts 8k row data within an hour.
 * It can be run in daemon and data will be recieved on mail
 * Every data row contains phone numbers (irrelevant data is filtered)
-* 1000s of keyword data can be extracted without any interruption.
+* 1000s of keyword data can be extracted without any interruption (can run in background)

 ### Steps